jaykhandkar/pci-interrupt-routing/README.md

 Devices 0 and 2 on PCI bus 0 are part of the processor package, and devices 0x16 through 0x1f are part of the PCH.
 DMI is essentialy
 "extending" PCI bus 0, making these devices that are part of separate physical components appear on the same bus.
 This particular PCH has eight root ports, functions 0-8 of device 0x1c.
 Only four of them are visible here though, because this chipset provides a way to hide root ports that are unused.
-Have a look at section 10.1.3 of the PCH datasheet:
+Have a look at section 10.1.3 of the [PCH datasheet][1]:

 ![c200-pch-rpcfg](https://user-images.githubusercontent.com/23404671/178262008-79c7f95b-1a57-4113-9339-f7df478f2378.png)